tromptown/tromptown.github.io/content/remember_when.md

 {{ gallery_figure(
     src = "../unprocessed/bear.jpg",
     alt = "man standing with a bear", caption = "Man with a bear in DeRuyter.
-Why is unknown."
+The bear travelled town-to-town, and was trained to enter a bank with quarters and leave with dollar bills."
 ) }}

 {{ gallery_figure(